aimeos/aimeos-docs/src/infrastructure/managing-items.md

 * "size" is an attribute because the attribute values are used by all clothing products
 * "isbn" is a property because it's only relevant for one book

-There might be grey areas where it's not so clear if you should use attributes or properties.
-Then, prefer properties over attributes if you don't need it to build facets for performance reasons.
+There might be gray areas where it's not so clear if you should use attributes or properties.
+In this case prefer properties over attributes, if you don't need it to build facets for performance reasons.

 Attributes are referenced in the *mshop_product_list* table and so are media, texts, prices, etc. If you have millions of entries in the lists table an only thousands in the mshop_product_property table, then your performance might be lower than in could be due to MySQL selecting sometimes the wrong index.